Our daughter’s end of year report was fantastic! All down to a fantastic teacher who cares so much and always goes above and beyond.

 What do teachers use to gauge children’s progress?

 Children’s independent work is the biggest indicator of what they can do and how they do it.
 Teachers use this on a daily basis to know and check pupil understanding and progress.
 Special pieces of work to inform assessment is set up throughout the year.
-This is done along side Reading and Spelling age tests, the Phonic screening in Yr 1, the EYFS Profile and end of Year assessments.
+This is done alongside Reading and Spelling age tests, the Phonic screening in Yr 1, the EYFS Profile and end of Year assessments for example.